New Kidney in Town

 "New Kidney in Town" is the eighth episode of the ninth season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on January 9, 2011.
-The episode follows Peter, after he drinks kerosene, causing him to suffer from immediate kidney failure.
+The episode follows Peter, after he drinks kerosene, causing him to suffer immediate kidney failure.
 In need of a replacement kidney, Peter is unable to locate a match, until it is discovered that his anthropomorphic dog Brian is a match, but would require the donation of both his kidneys.
 Meanwhile, Chris is instructed by his English teacher to write an essay about hope, in preparation of United States President Barack Obama's appearance at their school.
 Unable to write anything inspiring, he decides to pick his sister Meg's brain and use her ideas.

 The episode was written by Matt Harrigan and Dave Willis, and directed by Pete Michels.
 It received mostly positive reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 9.29 million homes in its original airing.
 The episode featured guest performances by Yvette Nicole Brown, Drew Carey, Gary Cole, Christine Lakin and Rachael MacFarlane, along with several recurring guest voice actors for the series.
 "New Kidney in Town" was one of five episodes submitted for consideration for an Emmy Award in the "Outstanding Comedy Series" category in 2011.

 Plot

-Peter, Quagmire, and Joe are hanging out at the Drunken Clam.
-Peter is introduced to Red Bull by Quagmire at the bar.
+At the Drunken Clam, Peter is introduced to Red Bull by Quagmire.
 He ends up becoming highly addicted to it and it makes him operate at high speeds.
 Peter buys packs of Red Bull and introduces it to his family, though things get out of hand as soon as he starts performing everything too fast.
 One day, Peter comes home to find that Lois has dumped out the Red Bull in an attempt to make Peter give up his new addiction.
-This angers Peter, who in retaliation, attempts to make his own.
+An angered Peter attempts to make his own in retaliation.
 Because of a misreading, Peter decides to put kerosene in his beverage believing that fuel causes the effect Red Bull caused him.
-Brian warns Peter that kerosene is dangerous, but Peter drinks the kerosene anyway.
-This causes him to collapse on the floor.
+Brian warns Peter that kerosene is dangerous, but Peter ignores him and drinks it, causing him to collapse on the floor.

 The family learns that Peter has been diagnosed with kidney failure due to the damage done and he is in need of a transplant.
 However, since they must wait a few months before they can get donors, Peter must undergo dialysis at regular intervals.
-Three weeks later, after undergoing constant dialysis procedures, Peter gets angry that the dialysis treatments have stolen him from the world and becomes tired of it taking up his life.
-After being convinced by Joe and Quagmire that skipping one treatment wouldn't hurt him at all, Peter eventually decides to skip an appointment, but is quickly proven wrong when he becomes jaundiced and vomits blood.
+After three weeks of constant dialysis procedures, Peter gets angry that the dialysis treatments have taken up his life.
+He is convinced by Joe and Quagmire to skip one treatment, assured it would not hurt him at all, but is quickly proven wrong when he becomes jaundiced and vomits blood.